ucgmsim/nzgmdb/wiki/Home.md

 # Welcome to the NZGMDB WIKI

-This wiki will explain all the processes and steps of the pipeline in details from start to finish.
+This wiki will explain all the processes and steps of the pipeline in detail from start to finish.

 # Overview